OpenImaging/miqa/how-to-import-json.md

 # How To: Import JSON Organized Data Into MIQA

 # Introduction
-The latest version of MIQA saw some small tweaks to the schema for imports.
-Future imports into MIQA will need to be updated to utilize this modified schema.
-Future exports will return data in this modified schema and any other systems ingesting the data will need modification to successfully read the schema.
+The latest version of MIQA saw some small tweaks to the schema for datasets.
+This means:
+- Future imports into MIQA will need to be updated to utilize this modified schema.
+- Future exports will return data in this modified schema.
+- Any other systems ingesting export datasets will need to be modified to match the updated schema successfully.

 # Changes in Schema

 ## Meta Information
 Some meta information has been moved from the tail of the document to the head.
 This in and of itself should not affect the JSON import files.

-Some additional changes to the meta information commented in below code may require changes:
+Some additional changes to the meta information may require changes (see comments inline below):

 ### New Schema: